 The project will compliment the new 2,000 square foot greenhouse located at the school, where students can learn about horticulture and plant cultivating and diversity.

-While the build day is established on May 26 starting at 9:00 am, the grand opening for the Community Gardens is scheduled Wednesday, October 11, 2017 starting at 1:00 pm.
+While the build day is established on May 26 starting at 9:00 am, the grand opening for the Community Gardens is scheduled Wednesday, October 11, 2017 starting at 12:30 pm.
+The event is labeled as "Harvest Fest" to celebrate the first harvest from the gardens.
+There will be several activities, including pumpkin carving, face painting, music, food truck and a mini-market.
+The event will conclude at 2:00pm.
+Partners will have an opportunity to speak at 1:00pm.

 Residents can now start to register to reserve a garden plot of their own for 2018.
 Registration is conducted through Links for Greener Learning Inc. Project SHARE will also be conducting on-site healthy eating cooking seminars and are available to visit other sites to deliver cooking programming.
 For those interested in having the organization conduct a seminar, please contact Project SHARE directly.
 Available cooking seminars are available for viewing online through Project SHARE's website.

 For more information, please contact the Healthy Kids Community Challenge Niagara Steering Committee.